Healthy Homes Assessment Harbour View

 Home Assessments Harbour View for Rental Properties

-There are a myriad of things to be able to examine when conducting the home inspection to determine whether your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
-The most common are:
+There are many concerns to look over in the home inspection to determine whether your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
+Some examples include:

 • Does the house have sufficient ventilation including extractor fans?

-The consequences of not having an Healthy home that is in compliance with The Residential Tenancies Act and consequently getting on the wrong side of an tenancy services ruling can have a significant impact for landlords and property managers.
-For professional advice get in touch today to book your rental property home assessment.
+The repercussions of not having a Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently being in the wrong of a Tenancy solutions ruling can have a significant impact for property owners and landlords.
+For expert guidance, contact us today to schedule your rental properties home evaluation.

 home assessments for rental properties